-ACTION RESPONSIBLE PARTY Goal 4.1: Zone for TOD Action 4.1.1: Review and modify the adopted SmartCode as needed to greater and more effective use along the corridor.
-Capital Improvement-Planning Department Action 4.1.2: Create a Detailed Master Plan for each station area in coordination with property owners and area stakeholder through a public process.
+ACTION RESPONSIBLE PARTY Goal 4.1: Zone for TOD Action 4.1.1: Review and update Future Land Use Map Sector Designations to support TOD in Investment Sector Tiers 1 through 4.
+The designations should support walkable mixed-use development and associated zoning.
+Capital Improvement-Planning Department Action 4.1.2: Review and modify the adopted SmartCode as needed for greater and more effective use along the corridor.
+Capital Improvement-Planning Department Action 4.1.3: Create a Detailed Master Plan for each station area in coordination with property owners and area stakeholders through a public process.
+Capital Improvement-Planning Department Action 4.1.4: Apply a TOD zoning designation to areas surrounding the rapid transit stations and other areas identified for mixed-use urbanism.
 Capital Improvement-Planning Department Goal 4.2: Enhance Automotive uses Action 4.2.1: Update Zoning and Development Regulations to require a setback for the parking lots along with a landscaped area and short garden wall that separates the sidewalk from the parking area as shown in the "Addressing the Frontage" diagrams on page 6.7.
 When new buildings are required, a portion should be group up to the front setback.
 Capital Improvement-Planning Department Action 4.2.2: Encourage Use of Pervious Pavement.
 Car lots and other businesses with large surface parking lots should be encouraged to reconstruct their lots with pervious pavement to reduce stormwater runoff.
 Capital Improvement-Planning Department Action 4.2.3: Provide financial incentives, such as façade improvement grants, to encourage businesses to upgrade to these new standards.
 Community Development Department Action 4.2.4: Review Codes and Limit Noxious Uses.
 City codes and ordinances should be reviewed to determine if refinements are necessary to limit noxious uses near residential areas.
 Planning & Inspections Department Action 4.2.5: Increase enforcement of existing regulations to reduce parking on sidewalks and within neighborhoods, limit noxious uses, and prevent speeding on residential streets.
-Planning & Inspections Department Goal 4.3: Improve Historic Preservation Along Alameda Action 4.3.1: Update the city's historic preservation and conservation district zoning, rules, and other regulations to better align with historic preservation goals.
+Planning & Inspections Department Goal 4.3: Improve Historic Preservation Along Alameda · · · · · · Action 4.3.1: Review and update the city's historic preservation and conservation district zoning, rules, and other regulations to better align with historic preservation goals.
 Capital Improvement-Planning Department Action 4.3.2: Conduct a historic survey for the Chamizal neighborhood.
 Capital Improvement-Planning Department Action 4.3.3: Consider creating a new historic district or neighborhood conservation district in the Chamizal neighborhood through a transparent process following the 10 Steps to Establish a Local Historic District from the National Trust for Historic Preservation.
-Capital Improvement-Planning Department Goal 4.4: Increase Economic Development Action 4.4.1: Incorporate the results of the citywide economic and market analysis being led by EPS and refine plan strategies as needed.
-Capital Improvement-Planning Department Action 4.4.2: Promote historic preservation and historic districts as economic development.
-Visit El Paso Action 4.4.3: Coordinate with the Downtown El Paso Management District.
-The western most portion of the corridor study area is located within the Downtown El Paso Management District.
-The city should coordinate with the DMD on infrastructure, zoning, and incentive programs along Texas Avenue and within Segment 1 of the corridor study area.
-Capital Improvement-Planning Department
+Capital Improvement-Planning Department Action 4.3.4: Tailor guidelines and design standards for each district Capital Improvement-Planning Department Action 4.3.5: Make the most of available grants, tax incentives, and other funding resources for historic districts and buildings.
+Historic Preservation Office